mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering-part-1.md

 Aug 27, 2022
 May 27, 2023

-### <a name="1" class="anchor"></a> [Computer programs and compilation](#1)
+## <a name="1" class="anchor"></a> [Computer programs and compilation](#1)

 A computer program is a sequence of bits (0 or 1), and organized as 8-bit bytes, where one byte is 8-bits and each byte represent some text character (ASCII standard).
 Most programs are developed in a high-level programming language, then compiled, or translated, into an object file, which is executed by a process, and finally terminated.

 An object file contains application and libraries, such as program code in binary format, relocation information, which are things that need to be fixed once loaded into memory, symbol information as defined by object (or imported), and optional debugging information (note that some interpreted languages are translated into an intermediate format).

 #### Compilation system

-The compilation system typically includes a preprocessor, compiler, assembler, and linker, and is used to translate programs into a sequence of machine-language instructions, which is packed into an executable object file.
-The compilation process (note that most program code and file suffix refer to programs written in the C programming language and using [gcc](https://linux.die.net/man/1/gcc) to compile):

 ```c
 /* hello.c */